 In reality, they’re all excellent brands and you couldn’t really go wrong with any of them.
 However, there is probably one that is better for your specific body type.

 In order to help you find that perfect one, you’ll need to check out our menstrual cup quiz.
 We’ve taken all the information from our handy comparison chart, and combined that with our years of experience reviewing menstrual cups.

 The result is a simple, 5-question quiz that will take you less than a minute.
 At the end, you’ll have our recommendation for the best cup for your body type.
 It really is that easy.

 Check it out today:

-What is the Best Menstrual Cup for Beginners?
+What is the Best Period Cup for Beginners?

-If you’re new to the world of menstrual cups, but want to make the switch from disposables to a reusable period option, then you may be wondering what is the best menstrual cup for beginners.
+If you’re new to menstrual cups, but want to make the switch from disposables to a reusable period option, then you may be wondering what is the best one for beginners.
 It’s a great question, and we’ll do our best to answer it.

 The most important factor for beginners is how firm the menstrual cup is.
 Softer cups will be quite difficult to insert because they don’t just “pop” open.
 You’ll have to fiddle with them a little bit in order to get them to fully open, and seal to your vaginal canal walls.
 It’s the seal that prevents leaking.

 The advantage to softer menstrual cups is that they can sometimes feel more comfortable inside you because they don’t press so strongly against your vaginal canals walls.

 For a beginner to menstrual cups, we recommend sticking with a firmer cup instead.
 These will pop open quite easily and you’ll find it not that difficult to insert.
 Most women find them comfortable, and in fact can’t even feel them once inserted.